South London Listens - giving everyone a voice

-Throughout March and April 2021, these events were complimented by an online survey which was completed by nearly 600 people.
+Throughout March and April 2021, these events were complemented by an online survey which was completed by nearly 600 people.

 Time to act

-More than 5,700 people have shared their stories and ideas.
-At this summit they will present their action plan around four key areas that need to be urgently tackled: social isolation, work and wages, young people and parents, and access to services.
+At a summit held in June 2021 community leaders presented pledges to address four key areas that need to be urgently tackled as identified through the listening: social isolation, work and wages, young people and parents, and access to services.

-Hundreds of members of our communities will be joined by NHS Mental Health Trusts, local authorities, voluntary sector organisations and commissioners who will all be pledging to take specific actions.
+At this event, hundreds of members of our communities heard NHS Mental Health Trusts, local authorities, voluntary sector organisations and commissioners peldge to take specific action.

 About our taskforce

-The initiative follows the establishment of the ‘South London Covid-19 Preventing Mental-ill Health Taskforce’, a group made up of representatives from across the programme’s partner organisations.
+The programme is overseen by tge ‘Mental Ill-Health Prevention and Recovery Taskforce’, a group made up of representatives from across the programme’s partner organisations.
 Its purpose is to take forward a long-term prevention programme focused on protecting and promoting mental health in the community.

 In 2020, the South London Mental Health and Community Partnership laid the foundations for the programme by hosting a number of digital summits to bring people together.
 The Taskforce built on early insights gained to develop a set of ambition statements in six key areas: